School of Theology: Tues 14 July 2020 (9:30am - 5:00pm)

-The annual Oak Hill School of Theology, for pastors and teachers, seeks to deepen and strengthen their exegetical, biblical, theological and practical grasp of key doctrines, and help them apply what they have learned to ministry in the real world.
+The annual Oak Hill School of Theology is being hosted this year live online.
+The event is for pastors and teachers seeking to deepen and strengthen their exegetical, biblical, theological and practical grasp of key doctrines, and help them apply what they have learned to ministry in the real world.
 The day includes sessions which are led by members of the Oak Hill faculty and guest speakers.

 How do we exercise power in ways that honour the image of God in others?
 How should the church uphold the most vulnerable in our society?
 What should we make of attempts to “upgrade” humanity with new technologies and the rise of artificial intelligence?